 At every phase of the project ALDOT has worked to engage the public and generate widespread participation in the project to change public perception of the area.
 In July of 2018, several public involvement meetings at Boutwell Auditorium were held where people could review the plans for City Walk BHAM.
 This public involvement process led to an evolution of the design for the space.

-Bidding for the design of the public City Walk BHAM spaces is scheduled for April 2021 with a designated completion date of Summer 2022 in time for the Birmingham World Games.
+The designated completion date of City Walk BHAM is Summer 2022 in time for the Birmingham World Games.